team-decent/decent-bench/docs/source/user.rst

 Algorithms
 ----------
 Create a new algorithm to benchmark against existing ones.

+When implementing a custom algorithm by subclassing :class:`~decent_bench.distributed_algorithms.Algorithm`, you need to understand the following methods:

+- **initialize(network)**: Called once before the algorithm starts.
+Use this to set up initial values for agents' primal variables (:attr:`Agent.x <decent_bench.agents.Agent.x>`), auxiliary variables (:attr:`Agent.aux_vars <decent_bench.agents.Agent.aux_vars>`), and received messages (:attr:`Agent.messages <decent_bench.agents.Agent.messages>`). **Required to implement.**
+    If you want the agents' primal variable to be a customizable parameter to the algorithm, consider using a field like ``x0: Array | None = None`` in your algorithm class.
+    Use a helper function like :func:`~decent_bench.utils.algorithm_helpers.zero_initialization` to initialize it properly if the input argument is ``None``.
+    :func:`~decent_bench.utils.algorithm_helpers.zero_initialization` initializes x0 to zero if x0 is None, otherwise uses provided x0.
+    :func:`~decent_bench.utils.algorithm_helpers.randn_initialization` can also be used to create normally distributed random initializations.

+- **step(network, iteration)**: Called at each iteration of the algorithm.
+This is where the main algorithm logic goes - updating agent states, computing gradients, exchanging messages, etc. **Required to implement.**

+- **finalize(network)**: Called once after all iterations complete.
+Use this for cleanup operations like clearing auxiliary variables to free memory. **Optional to implement** - the default implementation clears all auxiliary variables.

+- **run(network)**: Orchestrates the full algorithm execution by calling :meth:`initialize <decent_bench.distributed_algorithms.Algorithm.initialize>`, then :meth:`step <decent_bench.distributed_algorithms.Algorithm.step>` for each iteration, and finally :meth:`finalize <decent_bench.distributed_algorithms.Algorithm.finalize>`. **You should NOT implement this** - it is already provided by the base :class:`~decent_bench.distributed_algorithms.Algorithm` class.

-**Note**: In order for metrics to work, use :attr:`Agent.x <decent_bench.agents.Agent.x>` to update the local primal variable.
+**Note**: In order for metrics to work, use :attr:`Agent.x <decent_bench.agents.Agent.x>` to update the local primal variable **once** every iteration.
+If you need to perform multiple updates within an iteration, consider accumulating them and applying a single update at the end of the iteration.
 Similarly, in order for the benchmark problem's communication schemes to be applied, use the :attr:`~decent_bench.networks.P2PNetwork` object to retrieve agents and to send and receive messages.
-Be sure to use :meth:`~decent_bench.networks.P2PNetwork.active_agents` to during algorithm runtime, so that asynchrony is properly handled.
+Be sure to use :meth:`~decent_bench.networks.P2PNetwork.active_agents` during algorithm runtime so that asynchrony is properly handled.

 .. code-block:: python

+    import decent_bench.utils.algorithm_helpers as alg_helpers
     import decent_bench.utils.interoperability as iop
     from decent_bench import benchmark, benchmark_problem
     from decent_bench.costs import LinearRegressionCost
     from decent_bench.distributed_algorithms import ADMM, DGD, Algorithm